cis422-goaltracker/goaltracker/README.md

 -OR-
 Select a pre-existing goal from the drop down box in the main window and select "Edit/View"

 From here select the "Add button" that opens in the new window beside the words "Subgoal".
 This will prompt a textbox to open up to name your subgoal.
-Once Saved, the subgoal for that goal will appear as an entry in the list with the "Completed or Uncompleted" keyword next to it.
+Once saved, the subgoal for that goal will appear as an entry in the list with the "Completed" or "Uncompleted" keyword next to it.

 ![alt text](Image of subgoal once added)

 To close the widget, simply close the window by clicking the red button on the top left of the "Dialog"

 ### To delete Goals and Subgoals:
-If you come across a goal of subgoal that you do not want you are given the option to delete it.
+If you come across a goal or subgoal that you do not want, you are given the option to delete it.

 To do this, you much go to the window that the goal or subgoal can be viewed in (picture below) and select that specific goal or subgoal from the dropdown list.
 To the right you will see a "Delete" button.
 Once pressed, your goal or subgoal selected will be deleted.